 Notes: Sample from January 2004 to June 2007, includes all thermal units in the Spanish electricity market.
-All specifications include year, month, weekday, hour and RD fixed effects, as well as weather and demand controls (temperature, maximum temperature, humidity, holdiay index, activity index and Spanish GDP growth rate), supply controls (wind speed and renewable output); and common controls (linear and quadratic commodity prices of coal, gas, fuel oil and brent).
+All specifications include year, month, weekday, hour and RD fixed effects, as well as weather and demand controls (temperature, maximum temperature, humidity, holiday index, activity index and Spanish GDP growth rate), supply controls (wind speed and renewable output); and common controls (linear and quadratic commodity prices of coal, gas, fuel oil and brent).
 Input controls (oil, coal, gas) are allowed to depend by technology group.
+A technology dummy is included.
 The marginal emissions cost is instrumented with the emissions price interacted with the technology group dummy.
 Robust standard errors in parentheses.